 These were investors focused on South Carolina: they collectively made 209 angel investments, of which 123 (nearly 60%) were in South Carolina; angel investors generally invest close to home.
 Making people more willing to invest in local companies is the point of the credit, and seems to be working.

 Our survey was consistent with another conducted in North Carolina in 2020 by the SBTDC.
-This survey (should download from here) was completed by 79 respondents covering 21 angel groups across North Carolina.
+This survey (which you can read more about here) was completed by 79 respondents covering 21 angel groups across North Carolina.

 The situation in North Carolina is a little different: its angel investor credit, the NC Qualified Business Venture (QBT) Tax Credit, began in 1989 but was removed in 2013.
 The survey found: